zircote/swagger-php/docs/guide/migrating-to-v4.md

 ## Removed deprecated elements
 ### `\Openapi\Analysis::processors()`
-Processors have been moved into the `Generator` class incl. some new convenicen methods.
+Processors have been moved into the `Generator` class incl. some new convenience methods.
 ### `\Openapi\Analyser::$whitelist`
 This has been replaced with the `Generator` `namespaces` property.
 ### `\Openapi\Analyser::$defaultImports`